Area Code 228

 Start by looking up the area code on this site to understand its general geographic region.
 For the specific number, options include using your carrier's caller ID features or checking public directories.
 If you suspect fraud, you can report it to the FTC.
 To file a complaint about robocalls or spoofed numbers, visit the FCC Consumer Complaint Center.
 You can also register your number with the National Do Not Call Registry to reduce unwanted calls.
 Keep in mind that caller ID can display any name the caller chooses to set.

 Area codes are sometimes "split" when an existing code runs out of available number combinations.
 In a split, the original territory is divided geographically, with each portion receiving its own area code.
-This differs from an overlay, where multiple codes share the same territory.
+This area code was split from area code 601.
 See our guide on splits and overlays for details.

 While Gulfport is a prominent city in this area code's coverage, the code serves the broader surrounding region as well.
 Area codes are assigned geographically and typically cover multiple cities, towns, and communities beyond any single anchor city.